-Venezuela-born comedian Ivan Aristeguieta moved to Australia five years ago and is performing at this year's Melbourne International Comedy Festival in his second language, English.
+Venezuela-born comedian Ivan Aristeguieta, who lives in Australia, does comedy in his second language, English.
 Ivan shares his tips on quickly gaining fluency in Australian English and describes the difference between ordering a coffee in Australia and Venezuela.

 Growing up in Venezuela, Ivan Aristeguieta learnt English through school lessons and private tuition, which his father strongly encouraged.
 When Ivan decided to migrate to Australia, he was already comfortable with the English language but there were features of Australian English that he had to learn and adapt to.
 For example, Australians say "chook instead of chicken, and lift instead of elevator", he observes.